rapyuta-robotics/rapyuta-io-docs/hugo/content/3_how-tos/35_tooling_and_debugging/354_view-deployment-logs.md

 Viewing native network logs is same as viewing any component logs.

-To view or analyse the corresponding native network logs, do the following.
+To view or analyze the corresponding native network logs, do the following.

  1. click **Historical Logs** and under **Source** and check the native network for which you want to view the logs.